lukysummer/Topic-Modelling-using-LDA/README.md

-# Topic Modelling using Latent Drichlet Allocation (LDA)
+# ABC News Headline Topic Modelling using Latent Drichlet Allocation (LDA)

 <p align="center"><img src="images/news.png", width = 30%></p>

 This is my implementation of Topic Modelling of News Headlines with LDA, which:

-* pre-processes all texts of the headlines by cleaning, stemming, and tokenizing,
+* pre-processes all texts of the news headlines by cleaning, stemming, and tokenizing,
 * predicts underlying topics of a group of texts, then
 * outputs the probabilities that a body of text belongs to each of the predicted topics

 ## Results:
-The model predicted 10 different underlying topics among 300,000 headlines, with 3 keywords:
+The model predicted 10 different underlying topics among 300,000 headlines, with **top 5 keywords**:

-1. (government, fund, service)     : could be a government-related topic
+1. ("government", "fund", "urgent", "service", "warn") --- could be a **government**-related topic
-2. (kill, iraq, attack)            : could be a terrorist attack-related topic
+2. ("kill", "iraq", "closer", "attack", "troop") --- could be a **terrorist attack**-related topic
-3. (court, accuse, drug)           : could be a drug-related topic
+3. ("charge", "court", "face", "accuse", "drug") --- could be a **drug crime**-related topic
-4. (water, farmer, safety)         : could be an agriculture-related topic
+4. ("water", "miss", "search", "break", "polic") --- could be a **missing body or crime**-related topic
-5. (worker, drought, price)        : could be a natural disaster-related topic
+5. ("worker", "drought", "price", "reject", "hous") --- could be an **agricultural disaster**-related topic
-6. (power, plan, nuclear)          : could be a nuclear-related topic
+6. ("plan", "power", "rise", "rule", "nuclear") --- could be a **nuclear power**-related topic
-7. (world, play, final)            : could be a sports-related topic
+7. ("open", "test", "lead", "world", "win") --- could be a **sports**-related topic
-8. (council, minister, elect)      : could be an election-related topic
+8. ("council", "plan", "minist", "back", "elect") --- could be an **election**-related topic
-9. (coast, blaze, firefighter)     : could be a fire-related topic
+9. ("continu", "coast", "blaze", "market", "firefight") --- could be a **fire**-related topic
-10. (police, crash, investigate)   : could be an accident-related topic
+10. ("polic", "crash", "investig", "jail", "death") --- could be an **accident or crime investigation**-related topic

+The detected topics such as different types of crimes and natural disasters make sense to appear frequnetly in news headlines.